 If you see a screen that has --More-- at the bottom, it means that you have probably selected the correct Windows partition in the previous step.
 Press the q key to dismiss the screen.
 If you don't see such a screen, it probably means that you have selected a wrong partition.
 In such a case press q to go to the previous screen and try another partition.

-Type 1 and press Enter to continue.
+Type 1 to select 'Password reset [sam system security]' and press Enter to continue.

-Type 1 and press Enter here, too.
+Type 1 to select 'Edit user data and passwords' and press Enter here, too.

 You are almost there!
 Now, enter the name of your user account that you want to reset the password for.
 In this example, the account name is AdminUser, your user name will likely be different.
 Check the list of the users at the bottom of your screen to see how your user name appears there, that's how you are supposed to enter it.